-The following discussion and analysis of the Company's financial condition and results of operations for the year ended April 30, 2014 should be read in conjunction with the audited financial statements of the Company for the year ended April 30, 2014 and April 30, 2013, together with the notes thereto.
-The MD&A supplements, but does not form part of the audited financial statements of the Company.
+The following discussion and analysis of the Company's financial condition and results of operations for the three months ended July 31, 2014 should be read in conjunction with the condensed interim unaudited financial statements of the Company for the three months ended July 31, 2014 and the audited financial statements of the Company for the years ended April 30, 2014 and April 30, 2013, together with the notes thereto.
+The MD&A supplements, but does not form part of the unaudited financial statements of the Company.
 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS).